-Stocking up your spice collection is one of the most important things you can do to enable you to cook delicious, food regularly.
+Stocking up your spice collection is one of the most important things you can do to enable you to cook delicious food, regularly.
 It’s even more important with Indian cuisine which uses a vast range of perfectly balanced spices and gives you all the flavours, and spices you associate with the cuisine.
 It make a simple curry recipe even more simple.

 It can feel expensive purchasing spices, particularly if you’re buying them with a particular recipe in mind, so if you're ordinarily a store-bought spice paste kinda gal or guy, then I totally understand.
-Having said that, every spice rack worth its salt should contain all, if not most of, the spices used in this vegan curry.
+Having said that, every spice rack worth its salt should contain all, if not most of, the spices used in this easy curry recipe.

 This recipe calls for ground coriander and ground cumin for ease.
-Still, if you were making your spice or curry paste, you’d almost certainly want to get your hand on cumin and coriander seeds and toast them up all nice before grinding in a pestle + mortar.
+Still, if you were making your own spice or curry paste, you’d almost certainly want to get your hand on cumin and coriander seeds and toast them up all nice before grinding in a pestle + mortar.
 If I had to pick a spice from the rack that I couldn't live without?!
 It'd probably be cumin - but maybe that's because I'm both a chilli and curry fiend.

 The Humble Cauliflower

 I developed this because we were actively trying to eat less meat, and I love cauliflower, so versatile.
 You’ve got to make sure you keep the leaves, they’re often discarded, but they are delicious and full of goodness.
 Once you’ve removed them, finely slice them and chuck them in the oven with the rest of the cauliflower.
-The leaves crisp up nicely and add texture to this delicious vegan curry.
+The leaves crisp up nicely and add texture to this delicious cauliflower curry.

 Cauliflower is high in Vitamin C, and relatively high in fibre too.
 It's also ram-packed full antioxidants - according to Healthline.